-Asset Capitalization and Property Tax Receivables
+Asset Capitalization

 Criteria - Generally accepted accounting standards require the capitalization of assets that are used in operations and have initial useful lives extending beyond a single reporting period.
 The District's capitalization policy is to capitalize assets over a minimum dollar amount of \$5,000 with a useful life of three years or more.
 Accounting standards also require the depreciation of capital assets over their assigned useful life.
-Additionally, standards require the accruing of receivables, including property tax receivables.

-Condition - The District improperly recorded all capital asset additions in 2019 as an expense, did not record an estimate for depreciation expense in 2019, and did not reconcile the receivable for property taxes as of March 31, 2019.
-Audit adjustments were proposed to properly state construction in progress, capital assets and related depreciation expense, as well as an estimate for property tax receivables.
+Condition - The District improperly recorded all capital asset additions in 2020 as an expense and did not record an estimate for depreciation expense in 2020.
+Audit adjustments were proposed to properly state construction in progress, capital assets and related depreciation expense.